-Evidence Guide EVIDENCE GUIDE - The Evidence Guide provides advice on assessment and must be read in conjunction with the performance criteria, required skills and knowledge, range statement and the Assessment Guidelines for the Training Package.
+The Evidence Guide provides advice on assessment and must be read in conjunction with the performance criteria, required skills and knowledge, range statement and the Assessment Guidelines for the Training Package.

+Guidelines for the Training Package.
 Overview of assessment A person who demonstrates competency in this unit must be able to inspect, test and troubleshoot inertial navigation and reference systems and components while observing all relevant safety precautions.
 Critical aspects for assessment and evidence required to demonstrate competency in this unit The underlying skills inherent in this unit should be transferable across a range of inspection, testing and troubleshooting applications (including the timely involvement of supervisors or other trades) associated with inertial navigation and reference systems and components.
 It is essential that system testing procedures, cleanliness requirements and safety precautions applicable to the system being maintained are fully observed, understood and complied with.
 Ability to interpret inspection procedures and specifications (allowable limits) and apply them in practice is critical.
 Evidence of transferability of skills and knowledge related to inspection, testing and troubleshooting is essential.
 This is to be demonstrated through application across an inertial navigation and reference system and its components.
 The application of testing procedures should clearly indicate knowledge of system operation, the relationship of individual components and the links with other systems (if applicable) within the limits of the aircraft/system fault finding guide before undertaking any action.
 The work plan should take account of applicable safety and quality requirements in accordance with the industry and regulatory standards.
-A person cannot be assessed as competent until it can be demonstrated to the satisfaction of the workplace assessor that the relevant elements of the Unit of Competency are being achieved under routine supervision on an inertial navigation system and at least one major system component/line replaceable unit.
-This shall be established via the records in the Log of Industrial Experience and Achievement or, where appropriate, an equivalent Industry.
-Context of and specific resources for Competency should be assessed in the workplace or
+A person cannot be assessed as competent until it can be demonstrated to the satisfaction of the workplace assessor that the relevant elements of the unit of competency are being achieved under routine supervision on an inertial navigation system and at least one major system component/LRU.
+This shall be established via the records in the Log of Industrial Experience and Achievement or, where appropriate, an equivalent Industry Evidence Guide.
+Context of and specific resources for assessment Competency should be assessed in the workplace or simulated workplace using tools and equipment specified in the maintenance manuals.
+It is also expected that